anthonyozerov/binomial/main.md

 ## Historical studies

-Some quantities, like the density of the Earth $\rho_\oplus$ or the speed of light $c$, have two desirable qualities:
+Some quantities, like the density of the Earth $\rho$ or the speed of light $c$, have two desirable qualities:

 - A long history of attempted estimates.
 - A modern value which is either exact or known much more exactly than before.